yudhi-septian/yudhi-septian/README.md

 - 👋 Hi, I’m @yudhi-septian
 - 👀 I’m interested in Machine Learning and AI
 - 🌱 I’m currently learning Informatics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate as Machine Learning Engineer
 - 📫 How to reach me? you can connect with me in LinkedIn https://www.linkedin.com/in/yudhi-septian-9608501b6/ or wa.me/6281293480985 for other opportunities
 - 😄 Pronouns: Bahasa
 - ⚡ Fun fact: ...